filecoin-project/specs/README.md

 (Note: on macOS using the pdf printer may require some extra installation)

 If you're just browsing on GitHub, start with [INTRO.md](INTRO.md) and the table of contents in [SUMMARY.md](SUMMARY.md).
-But really, prefer the Gitbook output.
+But really, we recommend using the Gitbook output.
+It is much easier to read and use.

 ## Updates process for specs
 For info on how this spec changes, please see [the process doc](process.md).